 You should also know the aggregator change was not unique to Como Audio.
 The change impacted nearly 3 million radios around the world from multiple brands.

-The new aggregator has been involved in the business for almost 20 years and is based in Germany.
-Some of their clients include Yamaha, Revox, Moon, Arcam, Panasonic, and now, Como Audio.
+Our new station aggregator has been involved in the business for almost 20 years and is based in Germany.
+Some of their clients include Bose, Yamaha, Revox, Moon, Arcam, Panasonic, Pure, and now, Como Audio.